justshivam/justshivam/README.md

 # Hi I'm Shivam 👋
-### I'm a CSE Senior at [SRM IST](https://srmist.edu.in/)
+### I'm a Software Engineer I at J.P.
+Morgan Chase & Co.

-I have always been fascinated by computers and I started programming after high school.
-I love learing about the core fundamentals of computers and how they work.
+I have always been fascinated by computers and started programming after high school.
+I love learning about the core fundamentals of computers and how they work.

 <a href="https://www.linkedin.com/in/justshivam/">